 In Step 3 of your registration, you’ll provide your billing information.
 Spirit Airlines accepts major credit cards and other popular payment systems, and your membership is renewed automatically each year unless canceled.

-Benefits of joining the $9 Fare Club include:
+Benefits of joining the Spirit Saver$ Club include:

 19. What is the Free Spirit Frequent Flyer Program?

-This is a free rewards program created by Spirit Airlines to reward their customers for flying Spirit on an ongoing basis.
+Free Spirit is a free rewards program created by Spirit Airlines to reward its customers for flying Spirit on an ongoing basis.
 To join the program, you must fill out a membership form with the following details:

 - First, middle, and last name